leke-lyu/transmissionCount/README.md

 ### Subsampling

+Significant heterogeneity in sampling ratios was observed across various metropolitan areas in Texas from Epi-Week 14 to Epi-Week 43.
+To improve the accuracy of our phylogeographic analysis, we applied a proportional sampling scheme.
+A consistent sampling ratio of 0.006 served as our baseline.
+In under-sampled regions (where the sampling ratio was below the baseline), we retained all available genomes.
+Conversely, in over-sampled regions (where the sampling ratio exceeded the baseline), we down-sampled to match the baseline rate.

 Following the approach of [Anderson F.Brito](https://github.com/andersonbrito/subsampler), we developed R scripts, later consolidated into an R package - [**Subsamplerr**](https://github.com/leke-lyu/subsamplerr).
 This package processes **case count tables** and genome metadata, enabling visual exploration of sampling heterogeneity and the implementation of proportional sampling schemes.

 ### Phylogeographic Analysis